alexanbj/reason-sporing/README.md

 ## SVGs

-The SVGs are taken from https://undraw.co/illustrations, using #ff6347 as the base color
+The SVG illustrations are taken from https://undraw.co/illustrations, using #ff6347 as the base color.

+The hero pattern has been generated here https://pattern.flaticon.com/.